 Designed to stand up to high pressure and to carry large amounts of liquid, cast-iron plumbing fixtures are often used as main sewer lines to commercial buildings and for water distribution in these facilities.
 These pipes offer superior fire resistance and noise-suppression capabilities for waste disposal in apartment buildings and condominium complexes.

-Rustproof and corrosion-resistance, brass pipes and fittings are among the most durable and longest lasting choices for commercial plumbing installations.
+Rustproof and corrosion-resistance, brass pipes and fittings are among the most durable and longest-lasting choices for commercial plumbing installations.
 Brass also threads easier than stainless steel pipes and can be used to convey both hot and cold water supplies safely.

 Cross-linked polyethylene (PEX) piping offers real advantages for commercial properties.
 It has a high tolerance for heat and cold, allowing it to be used for all types of water supply applications.
 Thanks to the high degree of flexibility exhibited by this material, PEX pipes can be bent around obstacles to allow easier installation and replacement.
-PEX is not suitable for outdoor use because of its reactivity with ultraviolet light.
+PEX is not suitable for outdoor use because of its reactivity to ultraviolet light.

 Polyvinyl chloride (PVC) pipes are commonly used in both residential and commercial applications.
 This material can react poorly to extended exposure to heat or to ultraviolet light, which restricts its use primarily to indoor applications and drainage applications.
 PVC pipes are usually rigid and require fittings to achieve turns and to avoid obstacles.
 Unlike PEX pipes, PVC materials will split or break rather than expand in freezing temperature conditions.